cyrilletuzi/angular-eslint-injection-context/README.md

 Yes, with the [`custom-function-in-injection-context`](./docs/rules/CUSTOM_FUNCTION.md) rule.

+> Why not one rule for all functions?

+First, to be able to disable specific rules if a project does not use some functions.

+Second, because while similar, there are some differences in the functions signatures and in special contexts where a function makes sense or not.

+Yes, with the [`custom-function-in-injection-context`](./docs/rules/CUSTOM_FUNCTION.md) rule.

 > Where are the tests?

 The tests are already done and passing in the Angular ESLint [Pull Request](https://github.com/angular-eslint/angular-eslint/pull/2892).
 I may migrate them here later, but it takes time.